-If you’re hesitant to order in Italian, here’s a formula easy enough for even the most language-challenged: “Un ____(name of coffee)____, per favore!” (oon ____ pehr fah-VOH-reh!)
+If you’re hesitant to order in Italian, here’s a formula on how to order coffee in Italian that’s easy enough for even the most language-challenged: “Un ____(name of coffee)____, per favore!” (oon ____ pehr fah-VOH-reh!)
 “A ____(name of coffee)____, please!”

 *A note on pronunciation: Double consonants in Italian are literally pronounced twice, in sort of stressed, staccato way that gives the language its rhythm.
 Don’t feel silly if they feel forced or exaggerated when you try to say them.
 Although it might seem like a bad imitation of an Italian accent to you, you’re going to sound great to the Italians.